ExtropyIO/ZeroKnowledgeBootcamp/cairo/README.md

 ## Start at a specific exercise `NEW`

 To start watch at a specific exercise pass the name of the exercise to watch command.
-For example, to start at `starknet1`,
+For example, to start at `conversions`,

 ```
-cargo run --bin starklings watch starknet1
+cargo run --bin starklings watch conversions
 ```

 ## Welcome message and instrucitons